 Previous participants of our programs have hailed from the following countries: Australia, Austria, Belgium, Brazil, Bulgaria, Canada, China, Croatia, Cyprus, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Japan, Latvia, Lithuania, Luxembourg, Malta, Mexico, the Netherlands, New Zealand, Norway, Poland, Portugal, Romania, Singapore, Slovakia, Slovenia, South Africa, South Korea, Sweden, Switzerland, the United Kingdom, and the United States!

-There are only 3 criteria for participants, the first being conversational fluency in either of the program languages (i.e. English or Arabic).
-Secondly, participants should be between the ages of 18 and 70, though exceptions are possible in special circumstances.
-And finally, we ask participants to have a positive attitude with an eagerness to learn.
+There are only three criteria for participants.
+The first is conversational fluency in either of the program languages (e.g., English or Arabic).
+The second is that participants should be between the ages of 18 and 70, though exceptions are possible in special circumstances.
+Finally, we ask participants to have a positive attitude and an eagerness to learn.

 Participant Requirements: